Requesting an Appointment

-Routine nurse appointments such as immunisations, cervical smears & dressings and long-term condition reviews such as asthma & diabetes can be booked via the receptionist.
+You cn also use the routine request form to request a nurse appointment such as immunisations, cervical smears and long-term condition reviews such as asthma & diabetes.
+For all other queries please call the practice

 With the exception of the above, patients are not able to phone and book an appointment unless this has already been agreed with the doctor.
 For other problems, we will contact you to arrange the most appropriate clinician or service for you.